medelman17/tn-justice-bus/memory-bank/activeContext.md

 - Balancing AI assistance with legal/ethical constraints is critical.
 - Next.js 15's routing features (especially Error Handling, Loading States, and Intercepting Routes) align well with our offline-first requirements and could enhance the user experience in low-connectivity environments.
 - Next.js 15 changes page component props from synchronous to Promise-based, which would require updating all existing page components during migration.
+- NextAuth.js v5 introduces significant architectural changes that improve edge compatibility but require careful migration planning, which we have now successfully implemented.
+- The split configuration approach for NextAuth.js v5 successfully addresses the edge compatibility requirements while maintaining database adapter functionality.
+- The current SMS verification approach works for development but needs enhancement for production security.

-_This document reflects the project state after bootstrapping the Next.js application, implementing the authentication system, setting up Vercel deployment with CLI access, implementing the user dashboard interface with profile and case management, creating a responsive home page, researching Next.js 15 routing features, implementing robust offline capabilities with service workers, and implementing the Knock SMS notification system with offline support._
+_This document reflects the project state after bootstrapping the Next.js application, implementing the authentication system, setting up Vercel deployment with CLI access, implementing the user dashboard interface with profile and case management, creating a responsive home page, researching Next.js 15 routing features, implementing robust offline capabilities with service workers, implementing the Knock SMS notification system with offline support, successfully migrating to NextAuth.js v5 with edge compatibility, and creating detailed implementation plans for SMS verification enhancement._